nuvla/documentation/docs/docs/training/developer/provided.md

    infrastructure that provides compute and storage resources for the training.

- - Credit for creating an account on the [Exoscale](https://www.exoscale.com/) cloud infrastructure, if you want to try Nuvla and Docker Swarm deployments in the cloud.

 If you're following this course **on your own**, you'll need to have access to a: